Skip to content

 Sri Lanka

 It is considered one of the highest buildings in the capital city and is 368 metres high.
-After reaching the top you will see a magnificent view of Colombo, the surrounding areas, and the sea.
+After reaching the top, you will see a magnificent view of Colombo, the surrounding areas, and the sea.
 The tower includes a telecom museum, a shopping mall, a restaurant, and observation areas.
-The tower is also covered in LED lighting and presents themed lighting displays each night.
+It is also covered in LED lighting and presents themed lighting displays each night.

 Red Mosque

-The Red Mosque was built in the 20th century, also known as the Jami Ul-Alfar Masjid and is in the Pettah area near the port.
-The mosque has a red and white stone minarets, topped with onion- and pomegranate-shaped domes.
+The Red Mosque, also known as the Jami Ul-Alfar Masjid, was built in the 20th century in the Pettah area near the port.
+It has red and white stone minarets topped with onion—and pomegranate-shaped domes.
 The red and white colours made it a particular spot for ships, and the red and white bricks are arranged in different patterns.

 Nelum Pokuna Mahinda Rajapaksa Theatre